Frequently Asked Questions

 Find out more about how the process works on the Sessions and Fees page

-What if I don’t feel a connection with the counsellor?
+What if I don’t feel a connection with my counsellor?

 What happens if I need to cancel a session?